 We have considered subsequent events through the date of this filing.
-Refer to Note 11 - "Income Taxes," for information regarding our tax settlement with the IRS in July 2018.
+Refer to Note 16 - "Subsequent Events" for information regarding MGIC's execution of a fully collateralized excess of loss reinsurance agreement.

 Note 2.
 New Accounting Pronouncements

 Accounting standards effective in 2018, or early adopted, and relevant to our financial statements